Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

-It can be seen that the ENNs outperform the other methods across the range of mean velocity gradients.
-The elevated error near $\abs{\alpha} = 0$ (and the error spike on the left plot, which shows the errors in descending order) reflects ill-conditioning in the relative error calculation, as the ground-truth denominator rapidly approaches zero as $\abs{\alpha} \to 0$.
-As with modeling $\b{M}$, inclusion of general $\b{Q}^*$ dependence leads to a clear performance improvement.
+The performance of $\tens{L}(\tens{D})$ and $\tens{L}(\tens{D}, \tens{Q}^*)$ models across a sweep of model configurations exhibits much less variation than that of $\tens{M}^*$, $\tens{M}$, and $\tens{J}$ models in sweeps over the same configurations.
+No overfitting is observed with or without $\tens{Q}^*$ dependence, regardless of whether constraints are enforced in training, and enforcing the constraints does not benefit the performance of models that depend on $\tens{Q}^*$.
+Hence, the differences in training dynamics affecting the $\tens{M}^*$ and $\tens{M}$ models do not seem to be present, or at least do not have the same level of influence, when modeling $\tens{L}$ (although they do for modeling $\tens{J}$, as will be mentioned in Sec.~\ref{sec:modeling-J}).

-\subsubsection{Modeling $\b{J}$}
+It can be seen that the nonlinear ENN structure tensor models outperform the linear model of \citep{kassinos_one-point_2001} across the range of mean velocity gradients.
+As with modeling $\tens{M}$, inclusion of general $\tens{Q}^*$ dependence leads to a clear performance improvement, with relative errors less than 1\% and often less than 0.1\%.

-As no baselines are available for $\b{J}$, this section is used to provide more details about the role of $\b{E}$ from Alg.~\ref{alg:lin-ch}.
+\subsubsection{Modeling $\tens{J}$}